tnevolin/mm7-skill-emphasis-mod/README.md

 Cumulative.
 Effect is ranked.

 * GrandMaster no loger provides 100% success.
-* Chest locks are 1.5 times harder to pick.
+* Locks are 1.5 times harder to pick.
-* Trap damage is 5 times more damageous.
+* Traps are 5 times more damageous.

 ## Merchant